 Finn’s been in the solar business since 2009 so he’s seen plenty of suss deals and shady operators in his time.
 We asked him about the warning signs to watch out for so you don’t get burnt with a bum deal.

-Red flags don't get much bigger than doorknockers ambushing you at your home trying to sell you solar worth thousands of dollars.
-The same goes for telemarketers cold-calling you out of the blue.
+Red flags don’t get much bigger than doorknockers ambushing you at home trying to sell you solar worth thousands of dollars.
+The same goes for telemarketers cold-calling you.

-Both are paid on commission so they're incentivised to push quick sales and certain packages and products that might not actually suit you or your power needs.
+Both are paid on commission so they’re incentivised to push quick sales and certain packages and products that might not actually suit your home or your power needs.

 “I’ve literally never known someone to get a competitive deal from a doorknocker spruiking solar or batteries,” says Finn.